 Reminders and Updates on Academic Information

-As summer comes to an end, and the first day of classes is just more than a week away, we wanted to take the chance to remind and update on several important matters regarding your academic careers.
+As the fall term is well under way, we wanted to take the chance to remind and update on several important matters regarding your academic careers.
 Please see the below information regarding:

 All students are encouraged to check in with their program advisor/coordinator to review their academic record, and to make sure you have completed, or have a plan to complete, the requirements around their Fall registration, degree progress, and certification requirements.

 As the School of Education has reviewed the progress standards for each program in the midst of the new certification testing requirements of New York State, we have refined the PROGRESS STANDARDS FOR ALL STUDENTS IN PROGRAMS THAT LEAD TO INITIAL CERTIFICATION.
 Please review them below.

 1. Students must have reported to Hunter, or submit a report to Hunter, their scores on the NYS Certification Exam ALST to register for more than 12 credits.
 Students must pass the ALST to continue to register for more than 18 credits in their academic career at the School of Education.

 2. Students must pass the EAS in order to register for student teaching or practicum.
 For students not in special education programs, It is recommended to take the EAS after completion of Special Education 708.

 Students who have scores reported, or who submit a report to the Office of Education Services, will have their CUNYFIRST record noted that they have passed the appropriate tests.

 Beginning Winter 2015, not reaching these progress standards will result in holds being placed on student accounts, and students being deregistered from courses when appropriate.